Republican leaders vow to fill a potential Supreme Court vacancy this year, despite some apprehension - KESQ

 “(If) it is a lame-duck session, I would support going ahead with any hearings that we might have,” she said.
 “And if it comes to an appointment prior to the end of the year, I would be supportive of that.”

-Senate Majority Leader Mitch McConnell, a Kentucky Republican, has repeatedly vowed to fill a vacancy this year and has said the difference between now and 2016 is that by the time Obama, a Democrat, nominated Garland to fill the vacancy left by the death of Justice Antonin Scalia, Republicans controlled the Senate.
+Senate Majority Leader Mitch McConnell, a Kentucky Republican, has repeatedly vowed to fill a vacancy this year and has said the difference between now and 2016 is that by the time Obama, a Democrat, nominated Garland to fill the vacancy left by Scalia, Republicans controlled the Senate.
 Right now, Republicans control both the White House and the Senate.

+Senate Minority Leader Chuck Schumer accused McConnell on Tuesday of twisting the rules.

+“Sometimes he’s for the rules, sometimes he wants to change the rules for whatever he thinks benefits him at the moment,” Schumer told CNN’s Alisyn Camerota on “New Day.”
+“That does not serve our democracy.
+That does not serve separations of powers.
+That does not serve what this country needs.”

 A vacancy could put some GOP senators in a tough spot.
 Asked if he supported filling a vacancy this year, Sen. Thom Tillis, a vulnerable Republican running for reelection in North Carolina, said, “I am praying for Justice Ginsburg’s health.
 That’s all I’m really focused on right now.”